Inside The Mütter Museum Of Philadelphia, Where Some Of History’s Strangest Medical Oddities Are On Display

 View Gallery

-Connoisseurs of the medical macabre have likely heard tales of the legendary Mütter Museum in Philadelphia, Pennsylvania.
-This world-renowned wonderland of weird is filled with anatomical oddities, pathological specimens, human curiosities, and vintage medical instruments — along with the only known samples of Albert Einstein's brain.
+Connoisseurs of the medical macabre have likely heard tales of the legendary Mütter Museum in Philadelphia.
+This world-renowned wonderland of weird is filled with anatomical oddities, pathological specimens, human curiosities, and vintage medical instruments — and the only known samples of Albert Einstein's brain.

-Inside the creepy yet clinical Mütter Museum, skeletons of all shapes and sizes reside as well as President Grover Cleveland's jaw tumor, deformed babies in jars, and preserved organs of all kinds.
+Inside the creepy yet clinical Mütter Museum, skeletons of all shapes and sizes reside alongside President Grover Cleveland's jaw tumor, deformed babies in jars, and preserved organs of all kinds.

 While its contents may resemble a mad scientist's funhouse, the museum's roots actually pay tribute to one of the most humane, respected, and talented surgeons in American history.